RileysCode/FileHelper/README.md

 ==Additions==
 =

-Prefix Safety: getprefix method incorporates a check to ensure the prefix doesn't contain incompatible characters
+Prefix Safety: The getPrefix method incorporates a check to ensure the prefix doesn't contain incompatible characters Also fixed unnecessary recursion in the getPrefix method

 Auto verbage based on operation :o

+Suffix Ops Addition and Subtraction :D

 ==TODO==
 =

 Prefix Swapper
--

-old Prefix ---> New Prefix

-Suffix operations
+Suffix Swapper
--

-Not sure how to access and modify the end of a filename without the file type interfering with string operations.

-(at least, without a mega array of file types, and I don't really want to brute force it & file type can be 2-3 chars that I'm aware of)
+Simplify or refactor UserExperience

 ==Stretch goal==
 =